-- Quality and operational information was used to ensure and improve performance.
-Performance information was combined with the views of patients. - Quality and sustainability were discussed in relevant meetings where all staff had sufficient access to information.
+• Quality and operational information was used to ensure and improve performance.
+Performance information was combined with the views of patients.

+- Quality and sustainability were discussed in relevant meetings where all staff had sufficient access to information.
 The information used to monitor performance and the delivery of quality care was accurate and useful.
-There were plans to address any identified weaknesses. - 16 Pure Sports Medicine Limited (Kensington) Inspection report 14/04/2022

-• There were robust arrangements in line with data security standards for the availability, integrity and confidentiality of patient identifiable data, records and data management systems.
+There were plans to address any identified weaknesses. - There were robust arrangements in line with data security standards for the availability, integrity and confidentiality of patient identifiable data, records and data management systems.
 The service had an encrypted online system to store patient records.
 The system was regularly backed-up to an external server.
 The service had its own Data Protection Officer (DPO) who was primarily responsible for all enquiries and issues relating to the use of data by the service.